jonZlotnik/jonZlotnik.github.io/content/resume.md

 November 2020 - Present \
 Montreal, QC

+- Extending custom Python libraries to support large-scale Kubernetes pod identity bootstrapping.
+- Designing deployment models for large-scale Kubernetes clusters to consume and store secrets safely.
+- Implementing critical cryptographic system automation to interface with Hashicorp's Vault and Thales' vormetric tokenization services.
+- Monitoring behaviour of critical systems in production, staging, and development environments with Splunk and Datadog.

 **Identity Management and Cryptographic Solutions** @ Genetec \
 April 2019 - October 2020 \
 Montreal, QC

-- Designed and developed PKI enrollment software for over 2000 employees to register company-issued YubiKeys as a means for passwordless authentication.
+- Designed and developed PKI enrollment software for over 2000 employees to register company-issued YubiKeys as a means for passwordless authentication employing FIPS PIV standards.
 - Architected a REST API and web app as the front end to a proof of concept secret management framework for developers and non-technical users to consume cryptographic material and services.
 - Proposed and tested containerized deployment models in Azure for Hashicorp’s Vault server.
 Hard requirements included high-availability, and integrity.
-- Extracted actionable intelligence with Splunk from data sources throughout the company.
+- Extracted actionable intelligence with Splunk as a SIEM from data sources throughout the company.
 Analysed logs from endpoints, virtual machines, domain controllers, and other vital company infrastructure.
-- Honed my skills in Python, C++, .NET, Angular, and Azure Cloud while working on cool cryptography projects.
+- Worked with .NET, Python, C++, Qt, Angular, and Azure Cloud to build and deploy awesome cryptography projects.

 **Security Operations Center Analyst** @ Genetec \
 September 2018 - April 2019 \
 Montreal, QC

-- Developed a proof of concept web scraping, monitoring, and alerting system for automated IOC (indicator of compromise) discovery on the clear web.
+- Developed a proof of concept web scraping, monitoring, and alerting system for automated IOC (indicator of compromise) discovery on the clear and dark web.
-- Wrote and implemented a tailored, interactive, software vendor security assessment questionnaire based on Google’s open source VSAQ project.
+- Wrote and deployed a tailored and interactive vendor security assessment questionnaire based on Google’s open-source VSAQ project.
 - Consulted on Genetec’s effort to improve domain and e-mail security by proposing changes to DNS records and e-mail filtering policies.
-- Created Splunk dashboards to visualize network activity patterns and identify anomolies.
+- Created Splunk dashboards to visualize network activity patterns and identify anomalies.
 - Ran vulnerability scans and performed red-team operations in a lab and against systems in QA & dev environments.
 Also, performed manual threat hunting activities & proactive research for indicators of compromise.

 **Lifeguard, Swim Instructor, Sailing Instructor**